jerryhgladinet/docs/deploy/source/chapter08.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The 3-machine deployment is another simple deployment.
 The database node is installed separately.
-Two CentreStack worker nodes are installed.
+Two |prodname| worker nodes are installed.
 The “External URL” field for each node is the same, such as “cloud.acme.com”.
 The load balancer will do a round robin load balancing to either node.
 A variation of the deployment is to set “External URL” field differently for the two worker nodes.
 When “External URL” field is the same as the load balancer URL, everything is round robin.